 Perhaps the best piece of advice that seasoned remote workers can offer is to prevent your working day from bleeding into your evening time.
 Set yourself clear boundaries and a firm finishing time.
 Don’t be tempted to check emails until you have started work the following morning.
 Just like a normal work-day at the office, you deserve time to yourself in the evening to relax and recharge.

-As with any significant change to your working life, there will be a period of adjustment as you adapt to your new environment.
-Be patient with yourself: a lot is going on in the world and so many distractions to contend with.
-But by following these seven tips, you will find your working from home mojo before you know it.
+If you are new to this work dynamic, there will be a period of adjustment as you adapt to your changed work environment.
+Be patient with yourself!
+By following these seven tips, you will find your working from home mojo before you know it.

 Over to you